visriv/grats-xai/README.md

 # GrATS-XAI: Graph-based Attributions for Time Series Explainability
 GrATS-XAI introduces a framework for graph-based attributions in time series models, bridging saliency methods to graphs.
-By using the post-hoc explainers to generate a structured graph, it enables understanding and evaluation of feature intreaction and relevance in temporal modelling.
+By using the post-hoc explainers to generate a structured graph, it enables understanding and evaluation of feature interaction and relevance in temporal modelling.

 ---